TheresaLui/SelfHelpContent_v2/articles/problemscopingques.synapse/synapse-sq-synapsestudio-azurepurviewpreview.md

             "order": 2,
             "required": false,
             "controlType": "textbox",
-            "displayLabel": "If an error was displayed, what was the error message?", "watermarkText": "",
+            "displayLabel": "If an error appeared, what was the message?", "watermarkText": "",
             "infoBalloonText": ""
         },